This Day In Music: March 5

 March 5, 1928 ~ Hard bop, post-bop bassist Wilbur Little born in Parmele, North Carolina, USA ~ Worked with the Griffin Brothers, Sir Charles Thompson, JJ Johnson, Tommy Flanagan, Buck Hill, Freddie Hubbard, Duke Jordan, Lee Konitz, Junior Mance, Horace Parlan, Archie Shepp, Randy Weston, and others ~ Little passed away in 1987

 March 5, 1898 ~ Bandleader, fiddler, A&R executive, producer Ben Selvin, full name Benjamin Bernard Selvin, born in New York, New York, USA ~ Known as “the Dean of Recorded Music”.
 As a bandleader best known for leading the Novelty Orchestra, reportedly selling six million copies of his 1919 version of Dardanella though this claim has been disputed as nonsensical by Selvin himself.
-A&R director and producer for Columbia Records from the mid 1920s onward, working with artists such as Mannie Klein, Benny Goodman, Tommy Dorsey, Jimmy Dorsey, Joe Venuti, Eddie Lang, and Bunny Berigan.
-Has also held executive positions at Majestic Records, Camden Records, RCA-Victor and other labels ~ Selvin passed away in 1980
+A&R director and producer for Columbia Records from the mid-1920s onward, working with artists such as Mannie Klein, Benny Goodman, Tommy Dorsey, Jimmy Dorsey, Joe Venuti, Eddie Lang, and Bunny Berigan.
+Selvin has also held executive positions at Majestic Records, Camden Records, and RCA-Victor ~ Selvin passed away in 1980